 By definition a Digital Twin is a virtual representation able to imitate the behaviour of a physical system during the spans of its lifecycle.
-Within the railway, a Digital Twin encompass at least two levels, a Unit level (Functional Mock-up Units- FMU) where specialized "domain-knowledge" is located and a Interface level (Functional Mock-up Interfaces - FMI) where I/O requirements as well as the interactions among FMU are implemented.
+Within the railway, a Digital Twin encompasses at least two levels, a Unit level (Functional Mock-up Units- FMU) where specialized "domain-knowledge" is located and a Interface level (Functional Mock-up Interfaces - FMI) where I/O requirements as well as the interactions among FMU are implemented.

 The work stream on digitalisation should support operational processes and activities of all Destinations and especially the implementation of the related use cases.
 It will take into account the System Pillar (SP) CONOPS (Concept of Operation) of the rail system as well as definitions of SP-architectures and SP-interfaces.
+The action to be funded under this Destination shall analyse and assess available requirements for the interlinking layers of common European Mobility Data Spaces (EMDS) against the architecture delivered by FP1-MOTIONAL 68 and ensure their implementation.
 Requirements, implementation and data for the Digital Twins are responsibility of this Destination.

-This workstream will support this by three aspects:
+This work stream will support this by three aspects: